When you think about how to financially prepare for divorce, what comes to mind?

 And since credit scores are probably not on your list of things you think about every day, knowing your score, and taking steps to improve it, should be high on your list as you begin to prepare for divorce as a woman.

 For many of the mediation clients I work with, only one spouse is the primary account holder for the couple’s credit cards, mortgages, and other debts.
-And it’s that spouse’s score that is supported by timely payments, and loan longevity.
+And it’s that spouse’s score that is supported by meeting payment deadlines, and loan longevity.

-So if you’re the “other” spouse, you’re an unknown.
+So if you’re the “other” spouse, you’re an unknown to those financial institutions.
 With very little credit history.
-And therefore, a big risk to lenders.
+And therefore, a big risk to lenders and creditors.

 I can’t believe what I’m about to say, but did you know that the IRS has an excellent website?!